-- 1. Click the Start button to open the Start menu. - 2.
-Click Windows System → Control Panel. - View Control Panel by Large icons or Small icons, and then click Network and Sharing Center → Change adapter settings. - 4.
+- 1. Go to Control Panel and view by large icons or small icons. - 2.
+Click Network and Sharing Center → Change adapter settings. - 3.
 Right-click the Ethernet LAN adapter icon and click Enable. - Update or reinstall the Ethernet LAN driver.
-See "Keeping your computer current" on page 59. - Install all networking software that is necessary for your network environment.
+See "Keeping your computer current" on page 58. - Install all networking software that is necessary for your network environment.
 Check with your LAN administrator for the necessary networking software. - Set the same duplex for the switch port and the adapter.
 If you configured the adapter for full duplex, ensure that the switch port is also configured for full duplex.
 Setting the wrong duplex mode might degrade performance, cause data loss, or result in lost connections.